enesozeren/lmu-mlops-project/reports/README.md

 ![architecture overview](figures/architecture_overview.png "architecture overview")

+The architecture diagram begins with our local development environment, where we initiated our PyTorch application within the PyTorch Lightning framework.
+This marked the foundational step in our MLOps pipeline.
+The code structure was set with the MLOps template from cookiecutter.
+We utilized Git for version control, managing our codebase on GitHub.
+Dependencies were handled via Conda for environment setup and pip for package management.

+We integrated W&B with PyTorch Lightning for logging experiments and tracking training progress.
+Additionally, wandb facilitated the configuration of our training runs, ensuring consistency and reproducibility across experiments.
+These components were encapsulated within a Docker container to maintain a consistent and portable environment.

+To ensure robustness and reliability in our code, GitHub Actions were configured to automatically trigger testing procedures before pushing code to the remote repository.
+This helped maintain code quality and stability.
+For cloud-based operations, we worked with GCP.
+We utilized Git and Data Version Control (DVC) to manage and version datasets stored in GCP buckets, ensuring data integrity and reproducibility in experiments.
+Docker images were generated in cloud-based containers triggered by GitHub repository updates.

+During model training, data stored in GCP buckets was accessed and utilized.
+DVC facilitated data versioning and information sharing.
+To interface with our application, we worked with Cloud Run and the FastAPI framework, enabling efficient API interactions and seamless deployment of our models into production environments.

 ### Question 26

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**